anurag998/anurag998/README.md

-- 👋 Hi, I’m Anurag Shukla
+-  Hi, I’m Anurag Shukla
-- 👀 I’m interseted in Software Development and Machine Learning
+-  I’m interseted in Software Development and Machine Learning
-- 🌱 I’m currently pursuing Masters degree in Computer Science from IIT Madras
+-  Currently working as a software engineer at Samsung

 <!---
 anurag998/anurag998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.